-Located to the north west of Vancouver International Airport (YVR), Iona Beach Regional Park offers a natural setting overlooking Vancouver Island to the west and Vancouver to the north.
-The majority of the trails here are along the beach or on a sandy unmarked trail.
-The beach is long and rugged and the park sits in the midst of the Pacific Flyway – making it a hub for thousands of migrating birds.
-There’s also a four kilometre jetty with a walkway, stretching out into the Strait of Georgia.
-The jetty is close to YVR’s runway and it’s a great place to watch planes fly overheard as they come in for a landing!
+This beautiful natural setting lies just northwest of Vancouver International Airport.
+It overlooks Vancouver Island to the west and Vancouver to the north.
+Trails here are beachside or are sandy and unmarked.
+The beach is long, rugged, and sits in the midst of the Pacific Flyway, making it a hub for thousands of migratory birds.
+There’s also a 4-kilometre (2.5 mile) jetty with a walkway extending out into the Strait of Georgia—a great place to go plane spotting.

-Garry Point Park is located a short walk from Steveston’s centre and is one of the best places in Richmond to watch the sunset!
-The park provides spectacular views of the South Arm of the Fraser River and the Gulf Islands.
-There are plenty of open grass areas for picnicking and kite flying, and you can follow the pathways for a leisurely walk.
-From the park you can access the West Dyke Trail which stretches all the way to Terra Nova Rural Park.
-Garry Point Park is also home to Kuno Garden - a beautiful Japanese-style memorial garden.
+This scenic park is a short walk from central Steveston and offers a breathtaking place to watch the sunset, with spectacular views of the South Arm of the Fraser River and Gulf Islands.
+Plenty of open-grass areas for picnicking and kite-flying give way to pathways like the West Dyke Trail, which stretches all the way to Terra Nova Rural Park.
+Garry Point Park is also home to Kuno Garden, a beautiful Japanese-style memorial garden.

-Terra Nova is a must-visit for nature lovers.
-This Richmond park features some extraordinary views of the Pacific Ocean, Fraser River, and the North Shore Mountains.
-Here you can enjoy excellent bird-watching, check out the observation platform, and enjoy a meal at the picnic tables while you relax.
-Terra Nova is also home to the Terra Nova Adventure Play Environment, a playground incorporating sustainable design practices and designed to mimic nature.
-The playground features a tandem zipline and a 10-metre tall treehouse.
+This must-visit for nature lovers features extraordinary views of the Strait of Georgia, Fraser River, and North Shore Mountains.
+Here, you can enjoy excellent bird-watching, the observation platform, and a meal at the picnic tables while you relax.
+It’s also home to the Terra Nova Adventure Play Environment, a million-dollar playground incorporating sustainable design practices designed to mimic nature.
+It features a tandem zipline and a 10-metre (about 33 ft.) tall treehouse.

-Located in the heart of downtown Richmond, Minoru Park is a beautiful oasis.
-There are a variety of walking routes that meander past the park’s ponds, waterfalls, floral displays and variety of trees.
-One of the highlights of the park is Minoru Chapel, which was one of first churches here, originally built in 1891.
-The chapel was moved from its original location to its present location in the park in 1967.
-The park is also home to the Minoru Aquatic Centre, Richmond Library and Cultural Centre, Minoru Arenas, Latrace baseball diamond and the Clement Track.
+This oasis in the heart of central Richmond features meandering walking routes along ponds, waterfalls, floral displays, and a variety of trees.
+Look for Minoru Chapel, one of Richmond’s first churches, originally built in 1891 and moved to its present location for preservation in 1967.
+The park is also close to the Minoru Aquatic Centre, Richmond Library and Cultural Centre, Minoru Arenas, Latrace Baseball Diamond, and the Clement Track.

-One of the special features at Garden City Park is the Arboretum, a collection of over 100 species of trees from around the Pacific Rim that have been planted within a 2-acre area.
-Along with walking trails through the Arboretum, you’ll also find a popular children’s playground at this park.
-Kids ages 5 to 16 helped design the playground which includes slides, climbing nets, and more!
+Here, you’ll find the Arboretum, a collection of over 100 species of trees from around the Pacific Rim planted within a 2-acre area.
+Aside from the walking trails through this beautiful canopy, you’ll find a popular playground which was partially designed and built by kids aged 5 to 16.

-Four walking trails totaling 5 km (3 miles) wind their way through the 200 acres of raised peat bog habitat in Richmond Nature Park.
-Along the walking trails you’ll be able to view plants, animals and birds in their bog, forest and pond habitats.
-Each season you’ll see something new – for example, owls in the autumn and hummingbirds in the spring.
-The park’s Nature House is an interpretive centre that’s open daily and features displays, a working beehive and even a gift shop.
+Four walking trails totaling over 5 kilometres (3 miles) wind their way through 81 hectares (200 acres) of raised peat bog, allowing good opportunities to view a spectrum of plants and animals in their natural habitat.
+Each season brings with it something new, like owls in the autumn and hummingbirds in the spring.
+Open daily is the park’s Nature House, an interpretive centre featuring displays, a working beehive, and a gift shop.

-For more information on parks, visit the City of Richmond’s website.
+Explore more of Richmond’s parks on the City of Richmond’s website.